 Have you ever desired a seasoned friend, thoroughly grounded in sacred Scripture, to help you troubleshoot your family problems?
 Wouldn’t it be nice to sit down with someone older and wiser, someone you could trust, who could teach you how to be a better husband, wife, father, mother, son, or daughter?

-Building a Godly Home is just such an opportunity.
+Building a Godly Home gives you just such an opportunity.
+Reading this book is like sitting down to coffee with a gentle grandfather and wise pastor.
 In these pages, we hear the voice of a wise and loving mentor, calling us to the old paths laid out for the family in the Bible.
-It is like sitting down to coffee with a gentle grandfather and wise pastor.

 “Few issues spell countercultural Christianity as does a biblical view of the home and its various relationships and responsibilities.
 Those like the seventeenth-century Presbyterian William Gouge, who attempted a lengthy exposition of domestic life as outlined in Scripture, got themselves into trouble with those who viewed biblical teaching burdensome (Gouge was vilified by wealthy city women, for example).
 But domestic reform is essential if we are to reflect godliness in the home, and Gouge’s once enormously popular Of Domestical Duties is without equal in describing what it looks like.
 A masterful guide, Gouge is pastoral, clear-headed, thoughtful, and eminently Bible-focused as he writes about the tasks, ideals, and problems of Christian family life.
 Once as popular as Bunyan’s Pilgrim’s Progress and Matthew Henry’s Commentary, Gouge’s Of Domestical Duties deserves a central place in the modern Christian home.” -- Derek W. H. Thomas, Minister of Preaching and Teaching, First Presbyterian Church, Columbia, South Carolina